First and foremost, the purpose of your website is to add value to your prospects and customers.

 The simple fact is, if you’re not developing a website to be online within the next three years, you’re casting a death sentence on your business.
 If your website is hosting a blank page with the inexcusable two words ‘under construction’, then what message are you trying to convey to your customers about your business and the service or product you provide?

-There are many facets to building a business website that really works and brings you in business.
+There are many facets to building a business website that really works and brings you into business.
 So let’s look at a few key elements you must consider when developing your website.

 Does it meet the business goal?